-The effective elimination half-life ($t{1/2}$) of setmelanotide was approximately 11 hours.
-The total apparent steady state clearance of setmelanotide following subcutaneous administration of IMCIVREE 3 mg once daily was estimated from the population PK model to be 4.86 L/h.
+The effective elimination half-life $(t{\frac{1}{2}})$ of setmelanotide was approximately 11 hours.
+The total apparent steady state clearance of setmelanotide following subcutaneous administration of IMCIVREE 3 mg once daily was estimated to be 7.15 L/h in a typical male patient weighing 120 kg (actual body weight) with normal renal function.